Hartlebury

-The railway station is centred 800 metres east of the village centre and the main settlement is green-buffered from surrounding villages save for a locality Waresley which is contiguous with the village centre.
-The south of the parish includes Crossway Green, which hosts a large motel named after Hartlebury; more scantly populated Lincomb and the north comprise Torton.
+The village is green-buffered from surrounding villages except for the village of Waresley which is contiguous with Hartlebury.
+The civil parish covering the village also includes the outlying villages of Crossway Green and Torton.

 History

+Name

+The name Hartlebury derives from the Old English Heortlaburh meaning 'Heortla's fortification'.

 Hartlebury Castle

 Hartlebury Castle was built in the mid-13th century as a fortified manor house.
 Until 2007 it was the residence of the Bishop of Worcester, with two-thirds of the building leased out to Worcestershire County Council as the Worcestershire County Museum.
 Hartlebury Castle is a Grade I listed building.
 It is about a mile to the west of the village and half a mile to the west of the church.